 Not suitable for students who are admitted in C20060 Diploma in Innovation.

-This subject introduces students to ways of thinking differently about ‘wicked’ problems we face in a networked world.
-Students draw on a range of approaches from across disciplines and professional domains to explore complex social and environmental challenges.
-Striving towards sustainable futures, these new ways of thinking enable students to move away from conventional problem-solving approaches to discover new avenues for action.
-By working in multidisciplinary teams on complex industry or community challenges, students develop their relational and analytic skills required for complex problem-solving today and in the future.
-Students articulate their own questions and communicate their proposals for addressing current or emerging global challenges to a range of diverse audiences.
+This subject introduces students to ways of thinking differently about the ‘wicked’ problems we face when tackling big issues around sustainability.
+Students draw on a range of approaches from across our disciplines and professional domains to explore the complex social and environmental context in which every problem is situated and networked with other problems.
+Striving towards regenerative sustainable futures, these novel ways of thinking enable students to move away from conventional problem-solving approaches to discover new avenues for action.
+By working in multidisciplinary teams on complex industry or community challenges, students develop their relational and analytic skills.
+Students devise their own questions based on insights they’ve uncovered, and communicate their proposals for addressing current or emerging global challenges to a range of diverse audiences.